tenstorrent/tt-metal/models/demos/grayskull/functional_bloom/README.md

 The Bloom model, exemplified by the `bigscience/bloom-560m` version, is a powerful language model renowned for its text generation capabilities.
 From simple completions to complex linguistic analyses, Bloom excels in tasks like cloze tests, counterfactuals, and reframed text generations.
 Applied downstream, it aids in information extraction, question answering, and summarization.

-The demos showcases the Functional Bloom Model for Text Generation and Question Answering tasks.
+The demos showcases Functional Bloom Model for Text Generation and Question Answering tasks.

 ### Details